-Glenn Keys, Executive Director, said, “We are proud of our ongoing association with our Defence Forces both at home and overseas.
+Glenn Keys AO, Executive Chairman, said, “We are proud of our ongoing association with our Defence Forces both at home and overseas.
 We understand that this field medical training is an extremely important task, and the skills taught to our ADF personnel on this course has, and will continue to, save lives.”

 In Australia, we are proud to provide health services to 80,000 ADF personnel across 52 Defence bases through our Defence On-Base Health Services (DOHS).
 We also provide health services to the ADF on exercises and deployments.
 This contribution to the health and wellbeing of the nation’s Defence personnel has seen the company recognised by the Federal Government as an important company in the Defence space.